Never before in history were we, as a society, that overweight.

 It cannot be stressed enough how important sustainability is for the success of any weight loss journey.

-This applies for both nutrition and activity levels.
+This applies to both nutrition and activity levels.

 Don’t overexert yourself in the gym.
 Especially if you’re new to it.